 This is now Iran’s and Russia’s problem.
 It has been expensive for America to prop up the Iraqi government, but the only thing more expensive than keeping a man in Baghdad is to have no man at all.
 For years, Russia and Iran could enjoy watching America fritter power away in Iraq; now they’re in the same situation, except they have less power and a much tougher job ahead of them.

 To completely reconquer Syria will mean subduing the still-capable Islamic State, ejecting the Turks and their allies and reconquering the Kurdish militias so beloved by Western media.

 Once the Assadists could hope to drain the swamp of Syria’s rebellion by provoking a mass exodus, but Europe’s gates are closed and Turkey, the main route for refugees, has a dog in this fight now.

 So while bombing Aleppo to dust worked, to replicate it nationwide is to invite either an international response or the waste of such power that Iran and Russia don’t get what they want in more vital areas, like Ukraine for Russia or Iraq for Iran.

 Their butcher’s bill is yet to be paid.
 Tehran and Moscow can self-congratulate on a tough job done, but neither has the power of the United States, their chief rival, and so both must be more parsimonious with what power they do have.

 The war is obviously not over.
 Neither are its consequences

 The fall of Aleppo brings to an end merely a phase in this war.
 Now comes the time for battle against the remaining jihadists, coupled with Turkey’s war against the Kurds.
 As one faction vanishes beneath the smoke, others must too be vanquished.
 Those who are part of that process have a steep bill yet to pay.

-This article originally appeared at Geopolitics Made Super, December 15, 2016.
+This story originally appeared at Geopolitics Made Super, December 15, 2016.